somasis/musl-wiki/functional-differences-from-glibc.md

 ## printf behavior

-glibc supports some alternate incorrect format specifiers, like %Ld as an alias for %lld. musl does not support these, and returns an error upon encountering them.
+glibc supports some alternate incorrect format specifiers, like `%Ld` as an alias for `%lld`. musl does not support these, and returns an error upon encountering them.

 musl does not support glibc's custom format specifier registration system.